 National Youth Conference, or “NYC,” is a Church of the Brethren tradition that dates back to 1954!
-Every four years, youth from across the United States (and sometimes beyond) travel to Colorado State University in Fort Collins, Colorado for an incredible weeklong youth conference.
+Every four years, youth from across the United States (and sometimes beyond) travel to the YMCA of the Rockies in Estes Park, Colorado for an incredible weeklong youth conference.
 Youth who have completed 9th grade through one year of college (or age equivalent) are eligible to attend.

 The week includes worship twice a day, small groups, workshops, service projects, recreation, hiking in the Rocky Mountains, and more!
-It is a full week with lots of exciting activities, but there is a good balance of downtime and time for reflection as well.
+It is a full week with lots of exciting activities, but there is also plenty of time for recreation and reflection.

 Scroll down for more detailed information on each component of NYC.